Haaris-ai/total-annihilator-website-code-by-veritasium-/README.md

 **how to use**
 1. use github pages website here :
-2. Or download the index.html from releases and run it (using your browser)
+2. Or download the index.html from releases and run it (using your browser) or upload it to your website